 |

-An Economic Operators Registration and Identification (EORI) number is a unique identifier required for any business importing or exporting goods into the EU.
+An Economic Operators Registration and Identification (EORI) number is a unique identifier required for any business importing or exporting goods into the European Union (EU).
 Without it, your shipment may be delayed or rejected at customs.

 Who Needs It?